 This office fitout for a barrister is on the upper level of a building designed by the New York office of Welton Becket and Associates in 1968.
-Large picture windows provide a light filled existing space in which the desire was to create an elegant and understated environment.
+Large picture windows provided a light filled existing space in which the desire was to create an elegant and understated environment.

-A landscape painting by Stanley Palmer purchased early on in the project by the client, informed the material and colour palette.
+A landscape painting by Stanley Palmer purchased early on in the project by the client informed the material and colour palette.
 Walls are lined with honey coloured European Ash panelling and a back lit panel of onyx provides a warm glow to the entry space.
 On the floor is a silkweave carpet which reads like an aerial view of crop fields with random strips of gold in the same shade as the leaves of the Ginkgo Biloba tree outside.

 Frameless glass to the boardroom gives a feeling of openness and space, dissolving room boundaries.
 Maximum utilisation of the space was made with cabinetry built into walls and below window sills.
 The Oak furniture and matt black steel finishes give visual weight to the setting.